 Dingxi Gansu, China Travel Guide

 Dingxi's public transportation system consists mainly of a network of public buses.
 These public buses serve most urban and suburban areas, offering an affordable way to travel around the city.
-The bus system is straightforward once you understand the routes.
+The bus system is straightforward after you understand the routes.

 Baidu Maps or Gaode Maps are indispensable for real-time bus information, route planning, and estimated arrival times.